 The cost of your Azure subscription is based on a variety of factors including the types of machines you have specified to run your application and the amount of data you store and transfer.

 It can be tempting to simply use cheaper machines to cut costs – which some people do – however this will always have a performance impact and affect users.

-Similarly, if you find that usage patterns vary across the day, it can be possible to manage the amount of resource you have available using igroup’s CloudOps Active Management Solution (CAMS) so that you scale resource based on demand and ultimately reduce your costs.
+Similarly, if you find that usage patterns vary across the day, it can be possible to manage the amount of resource you have available using our cloud management platform CloudOps so that you scale resources based on demand and ultimately reduce your costs.